-- (ii) Step 5 of the Method statement in Module A of Pension Rate Calculator D; or - (ab) in relation to carer payment-means the rate worked out at Step 4 of the Method statement in Module A of Pension Rate Calculator A; or - (a) in relation to sickness allowance-means the rate worked out at Step 4 of the Method statement in Module A of the applicable rate calculator; or - (b) in relation to newstart allowance and, if the person has turned 22, in relation to special benefit-means the rate worked out at Step 4 of the Method statement in Module A of the applicable rate calculator; or - (c) in relation to youth allowance and, if the person has not turned 22, in relation to special benefit-means the maximum payment rate worked out at Step 4 of the Method statement in Module A of the Youth Allowance Rate Calculator in section 1067G; or - (ca) in relation to austudy payment-means the maximum payment rate worked out at Step 3 of the Method statement in Module A of the Austudy Payment Rate Calculator in section 1067L; or - (d) in relation to widow allowance, partner allowance and mature age allowance under Part 2.12B-means the rate worked out at Step 4 of the method statement in Module A of Benefit Rate Calculator B; or - (da) in relation to pension PP (single)-means the rate worked out at Step 4 of the method statement in point 1068A-A1 in Module A of the Pension PP Rate Calculator; or - (e) in relation to benefit PP (partnered)-means the rate worked out at step 4 of whichever of the method statements in points 1068B-A2 and 1068B-A3 in Module A of the Benefit PP (Partnered) Rate Calculator is applicable to the person. - Note 1: The Sickness Benefit Rate Calculator, Benefit Rate Calculator A and Benefit Rate Calculator B apply to the calculation of sickness allowance depending on the circumstances of the person claiming the allowance.
+- (i) Step 4 of the Method statement in Module A of Pension Rate Calculator A; or - (ii) Step 5 of the Method statement in Module A of Pension Rate Calculator D; or - (ab) in relation to carer payment-means the rate worked out at Step 4 of the Method statement in Module A of Pension Rate Calculator A; or - (a) in relation to sickness allowance-means the rate worked out at Step 4 of the Method statement in Module A of the applicable rate calculator; or - (b) in relation to jobseeker payment and, if the person has turned 22, in relation to special benefit-means the rate worked out at Step 4 of the Method statement in Module A of the applicable rate calculator; or - (c) in relation to youth allowance and, if the person has not turned 22, in relation to special benefit-means the maximum payment rate worked out at Step 4 of the Method statement in Module A of the Youth Allowance Rate Calculator in section 1067G; or - (ca) in relation to austudy payment-means the maximum payment rate worked out at Step 3 of the Method statement in Module A of the Austudy Payment Rate Calculator in section 1067L; or - (d) in relation to widow allowance, partner allowance and mature age allowance under Part 2.12B-means the rate worked out at Step 4 of the method statement in Module A of Benefit Rate Calculator B; or - (da) in relation to pension PP (single)-means the rate worked out at Step 4 of the method statement in point 1068A-A1 in Module A of the Pension PP Rate Calculator; or - (e) in relation to benefit PP (partnered)-means the rate worked out at step 4 of whichever of the method statements in points 1068B-A2 and 1068B-A3 in Module A of the Benefit PP (Partnered) Rate Calculator is applicable to the person. - Note 1: The Sickness Benefit Rate Calculator, Benefit Rate Calculator A and Benefit Rate Calculator B apply to the calculation of sickness allowance depending on the circumstances of the person claiming the allowance.

-Note 2: Benefit Rate Calculator A (under 18) and Benefit Rate Calculator B (over 18) apply to the calculation of newstart allowance.
+Note 2: Benefit Rate Calculator A (under 18) and Benefit Rate Calculator B (over 18) apply to the calculation of jobseeker payment.